meaniebeanie22/meaniebeanie22.github.io/chapters/the-man-of-the-island.md

 title: Chapter
 ---
 ## Short summary
+#### Events:
+1. Jim sees a creature running towards him, who lands on his knees begging - it's Ben Gunn
+2. Jim mentions the Hispanola, and they talk to eachother
+3. We learn that Ben has dug up the treasure and has it stored
+4. We hear of Ben's misfortune that led to him being marooned
+5. A stockade has been set up by the mutineers

+#### Analysis:
+In this chapter Stevenson introduces the reader to Ben Gunn, and we are told of his adventures with Captain Flint and his crew, along with a voyage on another vessel after that lead to him being marooned on the island.
+He is instrumental to Jim's success, and Stevenson uses this chapter to give Jim a partner on the island before total war breaks out between the mutineers and those still on the ship.

 ## Annotated chapter
 FROM the side of the hill, which was here steep and stony, a spout of